 If you're a bit more daring, you could head for the humps that overlook Loch Lomond.
 They're home to a feral herd of goats but don't forget the gas masks, it can be vouched that these ammonia spraying herbivores don't half stink close up.

 They're fond of a wander, this just one of a group spotted on the way home near Loch Chon.
-They're also fond of the rich woodland habitat and, unfortunately for them, has called for a controversial cull by the RSPB™ of all people and they now number not much more than thirty.
+They're also fond of the rich woodland habitat and, unfortunately for them, has called for a controversial cull by the RSPB™ of all people and they now number not much more than 30.